Alli15Powell/Point_Of_Sales_Software_Engineering_Project/Point-Of-Sale-System-CSC331-attempted-discounts/README.md

-# Point-Of-Sale-System
-###  план победы
-After the fiasco of a POS System project initiated by senior members of the group that lasted from around late August 2024 to early November 2024, I figured this was the best option out of the many possible ones.
+Point-of-Sale System

+This Point-of-Sale (POS) system was developed as a more efficient and reliable alternative to a previous implementation attempted between late August and early November 2024.
+The primary objective of this system is to streamline the ticket ordering process and enhance employee training.

+How to Run the Program

+Open the project in Visual Studio Code.

+Ensure that the correct Java SDK libraries are installed and configured.

+Run the program from your development environment.

-Start Date
+Project Start Date:
-11/11/2024 15:30
+November 11, 2024 – 15:30